|Art: Barrie Appleby|

 Disaster Des is absent from this week's Mystery Comic, possibly because the Star Guest strip (Happy Families from Whizzer and Chips) is located within the pages of the perplexing publication.

 We return to the Cheeky Weekly section with two rather dull pages from the latest instalment of the Cheeky Spotter Book of Town and Around, after which Cheeky's Week resumes (with Thursday), now drawn by Frank McDiarmid pencils.
-However, yet again there is evidence of altered artwork in the final frame, which is by Mike Lacey.
-This time the pasted-in panel hasn't come from another issue of Cheeky Weekly – the shape of the frame, resembling as it does the shape of the final panel of Tuesday, suggests to me that it may be the frame which was excised from Mike's Tuesday page above.
+However, yet again there is evidence of altered artwork in the final frame, which is by Jimmy Hansen.
+This time the pasted-in panel hasn't come from another issue of Cheeky Weekly – the shape of the frame, resembling as it does the shape of the final panel of Tuesday, suggests to me that it may be the frame which was excised from Jimmy's Tuesday page above.

 |Art: Frank McDiarmid pencils|